diatomic/diy/docs/detail/communication.md

 Proxy Collectives
 -----------------

 When a lightweight reduction needs to be mixed into an existing pattern such as a neighborhood exchange, DIY has a mechanism for this.
 An example is a neighbor exchange that must iterate until the collective result indicates it is time to terminate (as in particle tracing in rounds until no block has any more work to do).
+The underlying mechanism works as follows.

+- The input values from each block are pushed to a vector of inputs for the process.
+- The corresponding MPI collective is called by the process.
+- The reduced results are redistributed to the process' blocks.

+The inputs are pushed by calling `all_reduce` from each block, and the outputs are popped by calling `get` from each block.
 The collective mechanism compares with the above reductions as follows:

 - It is a simple member function of the communication proxy that is piggybacked onto the underlying proxy, not a completely new pattern using k-ary reductions (unlike above).
 - The reduction works per block and can be out of core (as above) because it uses the underlying proxy.